Farrington of the F.O.

 Farrington of the F.O. is a British television comedy series by Dick Sharples about the staff of the British Consulate in "one of the armpits of Latin America".
 It was produced by Yorkshire Television and broadcast from 1986 to 1987.
 Its second, and final, series was simply called Farrington.

 Plot

-Harriet Farrington arrives to take charge at a small, unimportant British Consulate.
+Harriet Farrington arrives to take charge at a small, unimportant British Consulate in an undisclosed Central or South American country.
 She is horrified to find out how indolent and scheming her staff are, and - with more than a hint of Margaret Thatcher about her mannerisms - sets out to turn the Consulate around.